Sustainable Management of Construction and Demolition Materials

 In addition to changing the design of buildings, building systems and materials, C&D source reduction efforts incorporate purchasing agreements that prevent excess materials and packaging from arriving to the construction site.

-- Recovering and Reusing C&D Materials
+- Salvaging and Reusing C&D Materials

 Demolishing existing buildings and disposing of the debris is not a resource efficient practice.
 Recovering used, but still-valuable C&D materials for further use is an effective way to save money while protecting natural resources.